NixOS/rfcs/README.md

    pull request.
-0. At some point, a member of the RFC Shepherd Team will propose to start the "Final Comment Period" (FCP) on behalf of the team, along with a disposition for the RFC (usuall "merge" or "close").
+0. At some point, a member of the RFC Shepherd Team will propose to start the "Final Comment Period" (FCP) on behalf of the team, along with a disposition for the RFC (usually "merge" or "close").
     * This step is taken when enough of the tradeoffs have been discussed that the RFC Shepherd Team is in a position to make a decision.
 That does not require consensus amongst all participants in the RFC thread (which is